akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 :::info
 To guarantee that the PIM is functional and runs smoothly, we defined a volume limitation of 50 units per measurement family.
 You cannot create more than 50 units per measurement family.
-If you need more than 50 units per measurement family, please reach our support team and explain your use case.
+If you need more than 50 units per measurement family, please reach out to our support team and inform them about your use case.
 :::

 ## Edit a unit in a measurement family